Learning-and-Intelligent-Systems/predicators_behavior_legacy/behavior.md

         ```
         unzip behavior_data_bundle.zip -d iGibson/igibson/data
         ```
+1. Make sure there is no version of `pybullet` currently installed in your virtual environment (if there is, it will create problems for the next step).
+You can do this with `pip uninstall pybullet`.
 1. Within a virtual environment (preferably, the one you created to install this overall repository), install the downloaded repositories:
     ```
     pip install -e ./iGibson